reverentgeek/node-weight-tracker/docs/blog-post.md

 <% } %>
 ```

-While you're adding templates, go ahead an add a template for a custom 404 (Not Found) response.
+While you're adding templates, go ahead and add a template for a custom 404 (Not Found) response.
 Create a `404.ejs` file in the `templates` folder and paste in the following markup.

 ```html
 <h1 class="title">Oh no!</h1>